jrucho/YTbeatmakercues/README.md

   second press a moment longer (or tap three times quickly) to erase only the selected loop—the button blinks briefly when this happens.
 Loops can be resumed individually with a single press; if no loops are playing they start immediately, otherwise they wait for the next bar.
+Stopped loops always re-sync to the loops that are still running, and the first loop that starts becomes the master for timing—if it stops, the next active loop takes over.
-Exporting downloads each active loop as its own track with the BPM rounded in the file name.
+  Exporting downloads each
+  active loop as its own track with the BPM rounded in the file name.
 If loops are pitched, the filenames also include `-pitched-<BPM>bpm`.
 Use `V` for the video looper.
 Hold Option and press **Cmd+R** to erase **all** loops.
 Use